arbitraryexecution/forta-bot-templates/new-contract-interaction/SETUP.md

 # New Contract Interaction Agent Template

-This agent monitors blockchain transactions for new contracts interacting with specific contract addresses.
+This agent monitors blockchain transactions for new contracts and EOAs with few transactions interacting with specific contract addresses.
 Alert type and severity are specified per contract.

 ## Agent Setup Walkthrough